Enjoy This Post? Share the Love!

 New Orleans is both historic and cutting edge.

 - My 1st trip was at age 12.
-I was intrigued by the “spooky” old cemeteries.
+I was intrigued by the “spooky” old cemeteries with their above ground tombs.
 It was like an Alfred Hitchcock movie!

 When I was a college student, I returned.

-- I spent hours watching artists paint in the French Quarter.
+- I spent hours watching artists paint in the French Quarter in the Brulatour courtyard.

-- Then I took free rides on the Mississippi River ferryboat.
+- Then I took frequent free rides on the Mississippi River ferryboat.

 - I saw one of the world’s longest bridges.
-The 23+ mile Lake Pontchartrain Bridge even has a cloverleaf to turn around!
+The 23+ mile Lake Pontchartrain Bridge.
+It even has a cloverleaf to turn around right in the middle of the bridge!

 Solo Travel Destinations New Orleans: Its History:

 It is one of the most “foreign” US cities.
-Its looks little like other US cities.
+Its looks very little like other US cities.

-- New Orleans dates back to the 16th century with Hernando Cortez.
+- The city of New Orleans dates back to the 16th century with Hernando Cortez.

-- Its founder was a Frenchman from Montreal.
-He has the impressive name Jean Baptist Le Moyne de Bienville.
+- New Orleans’s founder was a Frenchman from Montreal.
+He has the impressive name of Jean Baptist Le Moyne de Bienville.

-- New Orleans became famous during the War of 1812.
-After it ended, Gen. Andrew Jackson still defeated the British.
-His statue now stands in the French Quarter across from the fabled St. Louis Cathedral.
+- In a few years, New Orleans became famous during the War of 1812.
+Gen. Andrew Jackson defeated the British.
+Thereafter, his statue has stood in the French Quarter across from the fabled St. Louis Cathedral.

 New Orleans is famous for Mardi Gras.
-However, it has things to do all year.
+However, it has many attractions all year round.

 Solo Travel Destinations New Orleans: Things to See and Do: